 Before we begin, I’d like to mention that loudness is an acoustic and psychoacoustic phenomenon, unlike the electrical factors we’ve been discussing up to this point.

 Two people may experience the exact same sound in a different way depending on their own psychoacoustic (hearing) profile and the acoustics of the space around them.

-It’s also true that while electrical and acoustic power are power quantities and voltage, current and sound pressure level are root-power quantities, perceived loudness is strictly psychological.
+It’s also true that while electrical and acoustic power are power quantities and voltage, current and sound pressure levels are root-power quantities, perceived loudness is strictly psychological.